mx2913/funkwhale/docs/user_documentation/plugins/scrobbler_plugin.md

 If you want to use [Last.fm](https://last.fm) to scrobble your listens, your pod admin needs to set up an API account.
 Contact your pod admin if you have any questions.
 ```

-The __Scrobbler__ plugin enables you to submit (scrobble) listens to a scrobbler service.
+The __Scrobbler__ plugin enables you to submit ({term}`scrobble<Scrobbling>`) listens to a scrobbler service.
 Scrobbling listens helps you build up a profile of your music tastes.
 It also enables you to keep a record of your listens.

 ```{tip}
 Using ListenBrainz or Maloja?
 Check out the [ListenBrainz](listenbrainz_plugin) and [Maloja](maloja_plugin) plugins!